abencz/OpENer/src/ports/platform-smartfusion/README.txt

 Build from SoftConsole
 ----------------------

 Start SoftConsole.
-I assume you are already somewhat familiar with Eclipse.
-Open the workspace in \src\ports.
+Set the workspace to C:\tmp\opener-Actel\src\ports.
+File->New->C Project
+Project Name: type in platform-smartfusion
+(ignore the warning: "Directory with specified name already exists.")
+Makefile Project -> Empty Project
+Finish
-Project->Build All.
+Project->Build All
+(click on Console to watch what's happening)

 Run debug configuration "platform-smartfusion".
 This will program the firmware into the chip.

-Start a terminal windows for the serial/USB console.
+Start a terminal window for the serial/USB console.
 You may have to figure out which port is being used using Device Manager.
 The serial configuration is 115200-N-8-1.